home - website - blog - tutorials - bio - books - shop - contact me

 Variations.

-You might like are the heraldic gown with a coat of arms on it, or a short sleeve gown which goes over the top of another gown.
+You might like an heraldic gown with your coat of arms on it, or a short sleeve gown which goes over the top of another gown.

 My advice for a first re-enactor gown is a wool in a nice blue as it will dress up for a noble women with bling accessories, but also be very servicable for working class wear with different accessories.